eXeC64/blog/content/blog/tld_top_level_disaster.md

 a useful domain would have been: `minecraft.wiki`.
 It's descriptive and clean.
 And oh look, registration only costs £15/year.
 Well, not quite.
-See, that particular TLD is controlled by [Top Level Design](http://toplevel.design) who bought control of the entire TLD from ICANN, and so they can do what they like with it, such as placing specific domains like `minecraft.wiki` on a "premium domains list", and instead charging £1,600/year for it.
+See, that particular TLD is controlled by [Top Level Design](http://toplevel.design) who bought control of the entire TLD from ICANN.
+And so they can do what they like with it, such as placing specific domains like `minecraft.wiki` on a "premium domains list", and instead charging £1,600/year for it.
 Want to know which domains are on that list?
-You're probably out of luck, I've not found it.
+You're probably out of luck, I've not found the list.

 Who gains now?
 Well, Curse, the company hosting the minecraft wiki don't.
-The users don't, as it's not worth switching for *that much*?
-The only people who gain, are the companies who bought out the entire TLDs.
-ICANN has taken the annoyance of domain squatting, and given the squatters a nuclear arsenal.
+The users don't, as it's not worth switching for *that much*.
+The only people who gain are the companies who bought out the entire TLDs.
+ICANN has taken the annoyance of domain squatting and given the squatters a nuclear arsenal.

 One company owns the `.sucks` TLD.
 Want to stop someone making `brandname.sucks` and tarnishing your brand?
 That's £200/year.
 Just a little tax by a random third